JanssenProject/jans/docs/casa/plugins/cert-authn.md

 ## Deploy and configure the Agama project

-The `cert-authn` Agama project is an utility project that allows administrators do things like:
+The `cert-authn` Agama project is a utility project that allows administrators do things like:

 - Display a login page where users are shown the option to present a certificate